orbitalsonic/SonicOPT/README.md

 To fetch fasting times, use the `PrayerTimeManager` class in conjunction with fasting-related methods.
 The following examples demonstrate its usage.

 ### Fetching Fasting Times
+Fasting times are calculated based on Fajr and Maghrib prayers, Sehri ends at Fajr start time, and Iftar begins at Maghrib time.

 #### Fetch Today Fasting Times
 ```kotlin